-Samantha Pasapane is a sculptor who uses foundry methods, metal fabrication, concrete and mold making in her work.
-She received her BFA from Maryland Institute College of Art and her MFA from Rhode Island School of Design.
-Samantha has taught foundry and metal fabrication at RISD, Pratt Institute, the State University of New York, Purchase and currently works at Williams College.
+Samantha Pasapane is a sculptor who uses foundry methods, metal fabrication, concrete, and mold making in her work.
+She received her MFA from Rhode Island School of Design.
+Samantha has taught foundry and metal fabrication at RISD, Pratt, SUNY Purchase, and currently works at Williams College.

 Samantha's Upcoming Workshops